Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

    was identified as most recent.
 4. If searching for a specific version of a label, obtain a truncated binary ladder from the current log entry for the target version.
-(If this is a continuation of a most-recent-version search, the non-truncated binary ladders provided along the frontier are re-used for this step.)
+(If this is a continuation of a "most recent version" search, the non-truncated binary ladders provided along the frontier are re-used for this step.)
 If the binary ladder stops short of proving the target version is present, recurse to the log entry's right child; else, recurse to its left child.
 If the child